Share article:

 First, you need to figure out which content requires a refresh.
 To do that, put together an inventory of all of your existing content and combine it with the performance data for that content.

-At Flow, we use SEO tools cush as Google Analytics 4, Google Search Console (GSC), and Ahrefs to track and download the following data for each of the URLs of the site we’re auditing:
+At Flow agency, we use SEO tools cush as Google Analytics 4, Google Search Console (GSC), and Ahrefs to track and download the following data for each of the URLs of the site we’re auditing:

 • Organic users to a page.